christiancioffi/CTF_Write-ups/UIUCTF_2023/WEB/Peanut-XSS/README.md

 </body>
 </HTML>
 ```
-If we click on the preview button, the client is redirected to the same page but with nutshell parameter containing the malicious HTML.
+If we click the preview button, the client is redirected to the same page but with the nutshell parameter containing the malicious HTML.
 The XSS should be triggered.
-If we send the page's url to the admin bot, its cookie (the flag) is obtained.
+If we send the url of the page to the admin bot, we get its cookie (the flag).

 ![peanut_xss_flag](https://github.com/H31s3n-b3rg/CTF_Write-ups/assets/66698256/4a45e29f-728b-4ce3-9390-19aa51fafece)

 Flag is <code>uiuctf{cr4ck1ng_0open_somE_nuTsh3lls}</code>